bhoover59/Useful-Snippets/README.md

 # Useful-R-Snippets
-Random snippets of R code that are useful
+Random snippets of code that are useful